imartinezortiz/traefik-forward-auth/README.md

    Default: `auth` (i.e. all requests require authentication)

+- `default-use-accept`

+   Enable to wether redirect the user to the login URL or just send back a 401 response, based on the value of [Accept](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header.
+After enabling this feature, if the requests advertises that accept the following mime types: ```text/html```, ```text/*```, ```*/*``` with the highest priority (based on the ```q=``` parameter value) then a redirect it is performed.
+In any other case a 401 response it is sent back.

+   For example an AJAX request usually sends an ```Accept: application/json``` header to advertises that is expecting a JSON response, so in this case the response will be a 401 if token session does not exists or has expired.

+   It is possible to configure this behavior at [rule](#rules) level.

+   Default: `false` (i.e. by default rules ignore the Accept header)

 - `domain`

    When set, only users matching a given domain will be permitted to access.